moez552/quick_transfer/readme.md

 # Quick_transfer

-This is a Banking API I created as a part technical interview.
+This is a Banking API I created as a part of a technical interview.

 ## Features
 <li> Create new account and get a verification email.